retep998/winapi-rs/CONTRIBUTING.md

 * When breaking on binary operators, put the operator at the beginning of the new line.
 * Do not use aligned indentation.
 Indentation should always be block indentation.
 * Always use spaces for indentation.
-* Blank lines are evil.
+* Blank lines should be avoided.
 * Files must end with a trailing newline.

 ## Imports